World swimming bans transgender athletes from women’s events

-BUDAPEST, Hungary (AP) — World swimming’s governing body has effectively banned transgender women from competing in women’s events, starting Monday.
+BUDAPEST, Hungary (AP) — The governing body of world swimming has effectively banned transgender women from competing in women’s events, starting Monday.

 FINA members widely adopted a new “gender inclusion policy” on Sunday that only permits swimmers who transitioned before age 12 to compete in women’s events.
 The organization also proposed an “open competition category.”